sustrik/libdill/tutorial-protocol.md

 Let's turn the quux handle that we have implemented into quux network socket now.

-libdill recognizes two kinds of network sockets: bytestream sockets and messages sockets.
-The main difference between the two is that the latter preserves the message boundaries while the former does not.

-So, let's say quux will be a message-based protocol.

-Also, we won't implement the entire network stack from scratch.
+We won't implement the entire network stack from scratch.
 The user will layer the quux socket on top of an existing bytestream protocol, such as TCP.
 The layering will be done via `quux_attach()` and `quux_detach()` functions.

 In the test program we are going to layer quux protocol on top of ipc protocol (UNIX domain sockets):